 When we enter the barns, he takes a breath and says, “I love the smell of horses so much.”
 We’re the same in this way: being around horses never gets old.
 All through the stabling aisles, people groom and saddle, polish silver, wrap legs, pick manure.
 Spurs jingle on boots.
 Horses snort and nicker, slosh water buckets, tear hay from hanging nets.
 Some doze on their feet or lie curled in the shavings; this horse show’s the hardest they’ve probably ever worked.

-I take Philip to Corey’s stall and we fuss over the horse, rubbing his neck and forehead.
+I take my husband to Corey’s stall and we fuss over the horse, rubbing his neck and forehead.
 He seems peaceful and totally himself, fresh enough for another good run.
 Along with his dreamy-palomino looks, he’s just generally pleasant to be around.
 He nuzzles our hands politely—that peach-fuzzed, muscular upper lip and warm breath—then goes back to his hay.
 He’s a stallion but not pushy or arrogant the way stallions can be; only sign of his hormones is how his attention moves, with a just a little extra concern, toward other horses going by.

 (His all-around good-mindedness came into major play this week, for qualifying round one; just as he and Tom headed to the in-gate, the coliseum lights flickered out.
 Warming up a reining horse is an hour-plus-long, carefully timed process: tune up the fast circles and slowdowns, then sliding stops, then spins, but with lots of walking/settling/airing-up in between.
 Tom had Corey just right, then had to wait 45 minutes for the lights to come back on.
 He couldn’t redo the whole pre-show routine, and so had to keep the horse semi-warm and hope he’d fire on the maneuvers.
 And he did, maybe not his absolute best, but enough to easily make round two.)